Humane law enforcement: Duties

 The duties of humane law enforcement personnel also depend on the jurisdiction.
 Their duties may include performing routine patrol to look out for violations of humane laws, answering complaints relating to violations of humane laws, making arrests or issuing summonses for violations of humane laws, and seizing animals due to violations of humane laws.
 They may also perform undercover work.

 Although some of the duties may differ slightly between different jurisdictions and agencies, for the most part many of the responsibilities will be the same.
 According to criminologycareers.com, humane law enforcement officers are responsible for "Investigating animal abuse cases, Enforcing laws related to the care and keeping of animals, Regulating industries that work with and use animals, Writing reports, Preparing and executing warrants, Arresting suspected criminals, Issuing civil fines, Responding to calls for service."
 These duties are performed by all humane enforcement agencies while others may differ slightly depending on the location of the agency.
 For example, a humane law officer in New York City would most likely not be dealing with bear baiting offenders like officers in South Carolina do.

 Education and training

 Employment in humane law enforcement employment will at the very least require a high school diploma or GED.
+Many will require an advanced degree.
 A great majority of the agencies and departments will also require previous experience working with animals.
-Those hoping to become a humane officer through a police department will also have to go through the police academy, because humane officers are fully empowered police officers.
-On top of these requirements, secondary training may be helpful, as officers work with sick/injured animals and need to know how to properly handle and care for them.
+Those hoping to become a humane officer through a police department will also have to go through the police academy.
 "Individuals interested in becoming humane society police officers may obtain training through state humane society associations, national animal control associations, community colleges or technical schools."